 You’ve finally realized that all of that soda drinking—even though you drink diet soda—isn’t good for your health.
 Diet soda, despite being lower in calories, is linked to all sorts of health woes, including migraine headaches, weight gain, bone deterioration, and the development of type 2 diabetes.

 The Diabetes Care study identified what they call a “great paradox,” or why folks continue to gain weight even when they make the swap from full sugar soda to diet soda.
-Researchers from the study note that adults who drank more than one diet soda a day release excess insulin hormone, which results in loss of blood sugar control, and eventual diabetes within a 7-year time frame.
+Researchers from the study note that adults who drank more than one diet soda a day release excess hormone, which results in loss of blood sugar control, and eventual diabetes within a 7-year time frame.